dog

 5.)
 Dairy (In Moderation)

-Avoid: Ice cream, cheese-heavy dishes, or anything with added sugar or sweeteners.
+Avoid: Ice cream, cheese-heavy dishes, anything with added sugar or sweeteners.

 What Human Foods Are Dangerous for Dogs?